mrocklin/blog/_posts/work/2015-10-27-Distributed-ad-hoc.md

 Data Locality
 -------------

-However we often don't want to move data.
+However we don't want to move data with the `.result` method if we can avoid it.

 By default the result of the computation (`2`) stays on the remote computer where the computation occurred.
 Data transfer often becomes the bottleneck so